KononAV/CardGame/README.md

 - Audio: effects, background music
 - Levels and rogressive stages to increase challenge and variety.
 - Additional card sets: More diverse and themed card sets for rewards or customization are planned but not yet implemented
+- Threeple or more cards for pair. all machinics are done
 ## *Gameplay Media*

 <details>